Tech Pack tips: the TP I made for my 1st drop

 - the factory sourced the fabric, sent for my approval, then bought 50m of it = a whole roll = minimum orders for Prepared To Print fabric in most mills in Portugal (stock fabric could be less, but custom colours usually start at 300m minimum order);

-- The roll was digitally printed according to this file, then cut following the black outlines + another file created specifically for the cutting machine;
+- The roll was digitally printed, then cut following the black outlines + another file created specifically for the cutting machine;

-- the tech pack was used by the seamstress to sew it together, but the markings indicating where to stop sewing the sides to create the slits, where fold the hem on the dress and on the sleeves, where to sew the sleeve caps etc were also on the patterns.
+- the tech pack was used by the seamstress to sew it together, but the markings (the little dashes indicating where to stop sewing the sides to create the slits; where fold the hem; where to sew the sleeve caps...) were also on the patterns.